ayoreis/config/README.md

 <br/>

 > [!NOTE]
-> This matches Deno Deploy, for example the configuration file needs to be called `deno.json` os `deno.jsonc`.
+> This matches the behaviour in Deno Deploy, for example the configuration file needs to be called either `deno.json` or `deno.jsonc`.

 <br/>